Please find below some reminders about upcoming events. For all of Term 4 events, please refer to the College calendar.

 - 28 November – Year 6 laptops return

-- 4 December – Year 6 Graduation Mass, Mary Immaculate Church, 1pm
+- 4 December – Year 6 Graduation Mass, Mary Immaculate, 1pm

 - 5 December – Presentation Day

-Cyber Safety Online Parent Information Session – 2 November, 6pm
+Cyber Safety Parent Information Session – 31 October, 6pm

 Protecting children in their digital worlds is an ever-evolving task for Australian families.
-Now more than ever, parents are looking for guidance in how to manage screen time and navigate the world of games and social media.
+Now more than ever parents/carers are looking for guidance in how to manage screen time and navigate the world of games and social media.

 If you’ve ever struggled with getting your children off their games and into bed, worried about the content of the games that they are playing, or felt concerned that your child was spending too much time in the digital world, this workshop is for you!